 Using TypeScript community stubs (TypeScript definition files)

-In JetBrains Rider, DefinitelyTyped stubs can be configured and used as libraries, which is in particular useful in the following cases:
+In JetBrains Rider, DefinitelyTyped stubs can be configured and used as libraries, which is in particular helpful in the following cases:

 JetBrains Rider enables the downloaded type definitions in the scope of the current project.
 You can change this scope as described in Configuring the scope of a library below.
 See also Example: Configuring the scope for HTML and Node.js Core libraries.